syncfusion-content/flutter-docs/Flutter/maps/legend.md

 ## Shape legend

-You can show shape legend using the [`MapShapeLayer.legend`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegend-class.html) property.
+You can show shape legend by setting the [`MapShapeLayer.legend`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegend-class.html) property as `MapLegend(MapElement.shape)`.
 By default, the legend item's text is rendered based on the value of [`shapeDataField`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/shapeDataField.html) property.
-The default value of the [`legend`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegend-class.html) property is `null`.
+The default value of the [`legend`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegend-class.html) property is `null` and hence the legend will not be shown by default.

 {% tabs %}
 {% highlight Dart %}